MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/console/Using-Tab-Expansion.md

 # Using Tab Expansion

-Command-line shells often provide a way to complete the names of long files or commands automatically, speeding up command entry and providing .
-Windows PowerShell allows you to fill in file names and cmdlet names by pressing the <kbd>Tab</kbd> key.
+Command-line shells often provide a way to complete the names of long files or commands automatically, speeding up command entry and providing hints.
+PowerShell allows you to fill in file names and cmdlet names by pressing the <kbd>Tab</kbd> key.

 > [!NOTE]
 > Tab expansion is controlled by the internal function TabExpansion or TabExpansion2.
 Since this